 At New Direction Trust Company, the focus, rather than selling or recommending investments, is to help clients learn about their options and guide them through the process of making it happen.
 Co-founder and CEO Bill Humphrey says, “Self direction is not for everyone.
 The self-directed investor must be willing to take responsibility for investment choices, although their outside advisers or associates can help.
 Since we don’t sell any investments, we don’t question your choices or steer your decisions.”
 New Direction Trust Company offers Roth and Traditional IRAs, SEP IRAs, and Solo 401(k) plans.

-Humphrey warns clients and potential clients not to overlook health savings accounts (HSAs) as vehicles for covering retirement expenses of the medical variety.
+Bill warns clients and potential clients not to overlook Health Savings Accounts (HSAs) as vehicles for covering retirement expenses of the medical variety.
 Creative investors are discovering the investment potential of HSA funds and some clients feel that the tax shelter of an HSA can be better than those of other retirement plans.
-New Direction Trust Company is a proud self-directed HSA custodian, Humphrey explained, because many employers are now offering plans in conjunction with HSA contributions.
+New Direction Trust Company is a proud self-directed HSA custodian because many employers are now offering plans in conjunction with HSA contributions.

 HSAs may not feature the five- or six-figure balances of IRAs or 401(k)s, but small plan balances don’t necessarily limit the client to small investments.
 HSAs can make purchases with other investors or use debt leverage, just as IRAs can.

 Since 2003, New Direction Trust Company has focused on client education.
-Give us a call at 877-742-1270 or send us an e-mail at email@example.com if you ever have questions or concerns about HSAs or self-directed investing.
+Give us a call at 877-742-1270 or send us a message through your client portal at portal.ndtco.com if you ever have questions or concerns about HSAs or self-directed investing.